 "When you look at drug discovery, about 96 percent of all investigations of new drugs for cancer fail," says Ralph deVere White, M.B., B.Ch., B.A.O. (he obtained his medical degrees from Dublin University in Ireland), director of the UC Davis Cancer Center and a prominent urological oncologist and surgeon.
 "This contributes to the incredible expense of treating cancer and incredibly slow progress.
 What we need to try to quicken this up are better tumor models."

 Cancer researchers at UC Davis and at Swedish Hospital are working to enlarge the Human Tumor Consortium's inventory of human tumor samples.
-The "tumor library," as it is known, is located at The Jackson Laboratory—West in Sacramento, the California facility of the Bar Harbor, Maine-based Laboratory.
+The "tumor library," as it is known, is located at The Jackson Laboratory, Sacramento, CA facility of the Bar Harbor, Maine-based Laboratory.

 While tumor cells can be grown outside of the body in laboratory incubators, such cultured cells lose many of their original characteristics, and the growth environment is far from ideal.
-Working with a type of mouse recently developed at The Jackson Laboratory that can accept human tissue, deVere White, his UC Davis colleagues and scientists at JAX—West are working on developing a better resource for cancer research.
+Working with a type of mouse recently developed at The Jackson Laboratory that can accept human tissue, deVere White, his UC Davis colleagues and scientists at The Jackson Laboratory, Sacramento, CA facility are working on developing a better resource for cancer research.

-Pea-sized fragments of tumors derived from UC Davis Cancer Center patients undergoing surgical bladder removal are implanted in multiple mice at JAX—West within an hour after surgery.
+Pea-sized fragments of tumors derived from UC Davis Cancer Center patients undergoing surgical bladder removal are implanted in multiple mice at The Jackson Laboratory, Sacramento, CA facility within an hour after surgery.
 The human tumor tissue will then be used in a co-clinical trial strategy for brain, bladder, lung and other cancer therapies.

 deVere White believes this new approach to growing human cancer tissues yields far more useful insights than what can be derived from cultured cells grown in a lab.